 Where do I start?

-If this has “wetted your appetite” you can make a good start by contacting our club by using the form on our ‘Contact Us’ page.
+If this has “wetted your appetite” you can make a good start by contacting our club by using the email on the ‘Contact Us‘ page.
 A few visits on race days will show you at first hand how the day is run.
 Talk to any of our members and they will give you lots of information on the classes of boats sailed and the racing programme.
+The Cub is run by committee elected by the members annually see here for current committee members.